KosRud/KosRud.github.io/kosrud.github.io/pages/students/JS/JS tricks.md

 ```

 !!! note
-    Mozilla Developer Network &mdash; [static](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static)
+    Mozilla Developer Network &mdash; [static](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static), [static initialization blocks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Static_initialization_blocks)

 ## Optional chaining

-Normally, if you try to call a method, or read an attribute, which does not exist, you'd raise an error.

-With optional chaining you can call a method, or receive an attribute (if it exists), and move on without raising an error, if it doesn't.

-This is useful, when iterating over an array, where some objects might be `null`, or lack the relevant method/attribute.
+Normally, if you try to call a method or read an attribute which does not exist, you'd raise an error.
+With optional chaining you can call a method or receive an attribute (if it exists), and move on without raising an error if it doesn't.
+This is useful when iterating over an array, where some objects might have properties set to `null` or `undefined`.

-### Example
+#### Example

 ```js
 class Pet {